2025 Pacific hurricane season: Tropical Storm Ivo

 On August 4, an area of low pressure producing disorganized showers and thunderstorms formed just offshore of Central America.
 The disturbance become better organized during the following day, and developed into Tropical Storm Ivo on the afternoon of August 6, about 195 mi south-southeast of Acapulco, Guerrero.
 Over the next couple of days, Ivo steadily strengthened while moving parallel to the coast of southwestern Mexico.
 The storm's tropical-storm-force winds, which extended only about 40 nmi out from the center, remained offshore.
 Ivo turned westward on August 8, due to strong mid-level ridging entrenched to its north, and its maximum sustained winds increased to 55 kn.
 The following day, moderate northeasterly shear and gradually cooling sea surface temperatures caused Ivo to weaken.
 This trend continued, and on August 10, the storm weakened to a tropical depression.
-By the end of the day, all convection associated with Ivo had dissipated, and the system degenerated into a remnant low early on August 11.
+By the end of the day, all convection associated with Ivo had dissipated, and the system degenerated into a remnant low early on August 11 and dissipated the next day.

 In Oaxaca, flooding and landslides forced road closures.
 In Acapulco, street flooding was reported and the port was closed to small boat traffic.
 In Colima, Baja California Sur, Jalisco, and Nayarit, strong wind gusts, periods of heavy rain, and rough surf was reported.
-In Tepic, Nayarit, up to 100 mm (3.94 in) of rainfall per hour was recorded on August 7.
+In La Paz, Baja California Sur, a minor was rescued after being swept away by an overflowing river.
+Sinkholes were reported along roadways.
+Several blackouts were reported.
+However, rainfall throughout the state was considered beneficial, alleviating drought conditions.
+In Atoyac, landslides blocked roadways, isolating several communities.
+In Durango, heavy rains caused a tree to fall, injuring two people.
+A sewage canal overflowed, flooding several cars outside a clinic.
+Several motorists were rescued from floodwaters.
+Two homes were flooded.
 Interaction of multiple weather systems, including inflow derived from Ivo, brought heavy rains to Sinaloa, where a record 118.7 mm (4.67 in) of rain fell in Mazatlán in 24 hours.
+Damage was reported across 15 municipalities.
 A total of 127 people were rescued from floodwaters.
 Ten sewage canals overflowed, 24 neighborhoods were flooded, and seven roads were closed.
+Two children were rescued after being swept away by an overflowing river.
 A pedestrian bridge also collapsed.
+Eight people were rescued from stranded vehicles.
+At least seven intersections were closed due to flooding.
 The government allocated a total of Mex$1.074 million (US$58,000) to support 179 families with recovery efforts from the storm.
 In Veracruz, an Atlantic basin tropical wave absorbed moisture aloft from Ivo, which compounded the rainfall there.